deltatre-webplu/deltatre.utils/README.md

 ## ENUMERABLE EXTENSIONS
 Following extension methods are available for IEnumerable:
-- IsNullOrEmpty<T>: checks whether an instance of IEnumerable<T> is null or empty
+- IsNullOrEmpty<TITem>: checks whether an instance of IEnumerable<TITem> is null or empty
-- ForEach<T>: invokes an instance of Action<T> for each item inside an instance of IEnumerable<T>
+- ForEach<TITem>: invokes an instance of Action<TITem> for each item inside an instance of IEnumerable<TITem>
-- HasDuplicates<T>: checks whether an instance of IEnumerable<T> contains duplicates.
-Optionally you can provide a comparer (an instance of IEqualityComparer<T>)
+- HasDuplicates<TITem>: checks whether an instance of IEnumerable<TITem> contains duplicates.
+Optionally you can provide a comparer (an instance of IEqualityComparer<TITem>)
-- ToNonEmptySequence<T>: converts an instance of IEnumerable<T> to an instance of NonEmptySequence<T>
+- ToNonEmptySequence<TITem>: converts an instance of IEnumerable<TITem> to an instance of NonEmptySequence<TITem>